junerockwell/REST_NodeJS_API_Samples/README.md

 3. PM2

 ## Improvements?
-1. Add Unit Tests
+1. Add Unit Tests - I might use Jest instead of Mocha and Chai.
-2. Make TypeScript versions
+2. Make TypeScript versions(?)
 3. Add instructions in each app to get started, and make AWS instances.